patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 * [UFV Dictionary](https://sistemas.cead.ufv.br/capes/dicionario/)
 * [V-Librasil Dataset](https://ieee-dataport.org/documents/v-librasil-new-dataset-signs-brazilian-sign-language-libras#files)

+We scraped data from three Brazilian Sign Language (Libras) resources: INES, Signbank (UFSC), and VLibras.
+We used Python with Selenium to automate browsing and extract videos, words, and metadata.
+Each website had a different structure, so we customized the code for each.
+On INES, videos were downloaded directly.
+UFSC’s Signbank had scattered links, which we cleaned using pandas.
+VLibras was slower and more complex, so we scraped it manually with help from browser tools.
+We saved all data in organized CSV files.

 **Web Automation Approach:**
 We used Selenium to automate the collection process, enabling consistent extraction of video files and associated metadata across varying site structures.